Temitopeade23/Temitope-Adeniyi-Gbadamosi/README.md

 2. **[More Projects Coming Soon...]**

-## GOVERNANCE RISK AND COMPLIANCE Projects
+## Governance Risk and Compliance Projects
 1. ### Risk Assessment for a FinTech Startup

 **Problem:**